 The Belgian Constitution guarantees the equality of Belgian citizens and the equality between men and women.
 It also guarantees the exercise of the rights and freedoms for all Belgian citizens without any discrimination.
 This also covers the rights and freedoms of the ideological and philosophical minorities.

-3. Protections Against Discrimination
+Protections Against Harassment

 Employer’s Obligation to Provide Reasonable Accommodations

-According to Belgian Legislation, employers are obliged to provide all reasonable accommodations that would allow a person with a disability to have access to a job, unless such measures would entail an unreasonable burden for the employer.
+According to Belgian legislation, employers are obliged to provide all reasonable accommodations that would allow a person with a disability to have access to a job, unless such measures would entail an unreasonable burden for the employer.
 Since the Belgian antidiscrimination legislation is predominantly a transposition of EU legislation, the case law of the ECJ is crucial for the determination of which accommodations can be deemed reasonable or not.

 The employee (victim of discrimination) has a choice between compensation on a lump sum basis and compensation of the actual damage suffered.
 In the latter case, the employee has to prove the amount of the damage suffered.